marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 The difference between internal linkage and external linkage is important only when you have a program built from multiple translation units, so let’s take a quick look at that topic.
 {: id="20201023093054-5n7wo68"}

+{: id="20201023093147-o9qshol"}

+Summary: Storage Classes
+Automatic variables have block scope, no linking, and automatic storage duration.
+They are local and private to the block (typically a function) in which they are defined.
+Register variables have the same properties as automatic variables, but the compiler may use faster memory or a register to store them.
+You can’t take the address of a register variable.
+Variables with static storage duration can have external linkage, internal linkage, or no linkage.
+When a variable is declared external to any function in a file, it’s an external variable and has file scope, external linkage, and static storage duration.
+If you add the keyword static to such a declaration, you get a variable with static storage duration, file scope, and internal linkage.
+If you declare a variable inside a function and use the keyword static, the variable has static storage duration, block scope, and no linkage.
+Memory for a variable with automatic storage duration is allocated when program execution enters the block containing the variable declaration and is freed when the block is exited.
+If uninitialized, such a variable has a garbage value.
+Memory for a variable with static storage duration is allocated at compile time and lasts as long as the program runs.
+If uninitialized, such a variable is set to 0.
+A variable with block scope is local to the block containing the declaration.
+A variable with file scope is known to all functions in a file (or translation unit) following its declaration.
+If a file scope variable has external linkage, it can be used by other translation units in the program.
+If a file scope variable has internal linkage, it can be used just within the file in which it is declared.
+{: id="20201023093623-jm7q6ix"}